What If... the Watcher Broke His Oath?: Plot

-In Captain Peggy Carter's universe, she duels Georges Batroc but is interrupted by the Watcher, who has chosen her for his team.
-In Star-Lord T'Challa's universe, T'Challa helps Peter Quill in defeating Ego before the Watcher recruits him.
-After recruiting Carter and T'Challa, the Watcher recruits Erik "Killmonger" Stevens, Thor, and a Gamora who battled on Sakaar alongside Tony Stark and killed her version of Thanos from their respective universes.
-Together, they form the Guardians of the Multiverse alongside Dr. Stephen Strange Supreme to fight against Ultron, who plans to destroy the Multiverse.
+In Captain Peggy Carter and Star-Lord T'Challa's respective universes, she fights Georges Batroc while he helps Peter Quill defeat Ego before the Watcher recruits Carter and T'Challa along with Doctor Strange Supreme, Erik "Killmonger" Stevens / Black Panther, "Party Thor", and a Gamora variant who battled on Sakaar alongside Tony Stark and killed her version of Thanos to form the Guardians of the Multiverse and stop Ultron, who plans to destroy the Multiverse.

 The team prepares for battle in a universe lacking intelligent life, but Thor accidentally draws Ultron's attention.
-A battle ensues, which ends with T'Challa stealing the Soul Stone and Strange teleporting a horde of zombies, including a zombified Wanda Maximoff onto Ultron, before escaping to Ultron's home universe.
-There, they meet that universe's Natasha Romanoff before they are interrupted by a returning Ultron, who had defeated the zombies.
-The team manages to subdue Ultron, and Gamora uses the Infinity Crusher in an attempt to destroy the Infinity Stones.
-This fails as the Crusher and the Stones are from different universes.
+A battle ensues, which ends with T'Challa stealing the Soul Stone and Strange teleporting a horde of zombies onto Ultron, before escaping to Ultron's home universe.
+There, they meet its version of Natasha Romanoff before they are interrupted by a returning Ultron, who had defeated the zombies.
+The team manages to subdue Ultron, allowing Gamora to use the Infinity Crusher device in an attempt to destroy the Infinity Stones.
+However, this fails as the Crusher and the Stones are from different universes.

-Ultron re-engages the team and begins to overpower them.
-Romanoff, with Carter's help, shoots Ultron with Clint Barton's arrow that contains Arnim Zola's artificial intelligence.
-Zola's AI destroys Ultron's mind, but Killmonger steals Ultron's armor and the Infinity Stones, telling the Guardians that the power may be able to "fix their worlds," but they refuse.
-Zola reactivates Ultron's Vision body and begins to fight Killmonger for the Stones.
-Strange and the Watcher freeze them in time and seal them inside a pocket dimension, which Strange agrees to watch over.
+Ultron re-engages the team and begins to overpower them until Romanoff, with Carter's help, shoots Ultron with one of Clint Barton's arrows, having uploaded Arnim Zola's A.I. onto it, so Zola can destroy Ultron's mind.
+With Ultron defeated, Killmonger steals Ultron's armor and Infinity Stones, intending to use them to "fix [their] worlds".
+After the group refuses to help him, Zola reactivates Ultron's body and fights Killmonger for the Stones before Strange and the Watcher freeze them in time and seal them inside a pocket dimension, which Strange agrees to watch over.

-The Watcher returns Carter, T'Challa, Thor, and Gamora to their home universes, with Romanoff (who refuses to return to her own dead universe) being brought to the universe where most of the Avengers (including that universe's Romanoff) were assassinated by Yellowjacket as she saves Nick Fury from Loki.
+The Watcher returns Carter, T'Challa, Thor, and Gamora to their home universes, though Romanoff refuses to return to hers.
+Accepting her wish, the Watcher brings her to a universe where most of the Avengers were assassinated by Yellowjacket, where she rescues Nick Fury from Loki.
 The Watcher continues to watch over the Multiverse, which he now vows to protect.

-In a mid-credits scene after returning to her universe, Carter and her universe's Romanoff defeat Batroc before discovering the Hydra Stomper armor with someone contained inside.
+In a mid-credits scene, following her return, Carter and her universe's Romanoff defeat Batroc before discovering the Hydra Stomper armor with someone contained inside.